On the excluded minor structure theorem for graphs of large treewidth: Finding a tree-decomposition

 Now, with $V_0:=V(G_0)\cup \hat A$, we can write

-By induction, we obtained tree-decompositions for all vortices in $\W$ and all the graphs $G[\hat X_j^i]$ with the required properties.
-We can now construct a tree-decomposition of $G$: We just add a new vertex $v_0$ representing $V_0$ to the union of all the trees $T^i$ and $T_j^i$ and add edges from $v_0$ to every vertex representing an $H^i$ or an $H_j^i$ we found in our proof.
+Let us now combine our tree-decompositions of the vortices in $\W$ and the graphs $G[\hat X_j^i]$ to a tree-decomposition of $G$: We just add a new tree vertex $v_0$ representing $V_0$ to the union of all the trees $T^i$ and $T_j^i$, and add edges from $v_0$ to every vertex representing an $H^i$ or an $H_j^i$ we found in our proof.